 - Wealth (Xun) – Representing wealth and prosperity.
 Shape: Rectangular | Colour: Purple

-- Benefactors (Qian) – Representing Helpful People and Travel.
+- Benefactors (Qian) – Representing helpful people and Travel.
 Shape: Circular | Colour: Grey and Metallics

 - Children (Dui) – Representing children, completion and joy.
 Shape: Circular | Colour: White | Element: Metal

-- Knowledge (Gen) – Representing knowledge and skilfulness.
+- Knowledge (Gen) – Representing knowledge and skillfulness.
 Shape: Flat/Square | Colour: Blue

 - Inspiration (Li) – Representing fame and visibility.
 Shape: Triangle | Colour: Red | Element: Fire